pvcraven/arcade_book/source/voice_overs.rst

 **What is the process?**

-* First, send me an e-mail and let me know that you are interested.
+* First, send me an e-mail
+  and let me know that you are interested.
+My e-mail is paul@cravenfamily.com
 * Second, I'll send you a section of the text to read.
 * Third, record **one paragraph** of your audio.